Quickstart: Configure a point-to-site connection to Azure SQL Managed Instance from on-premises

 Sign in to the Azure portal.

-Open the resource group in which you created the virtual network gateway, and then open the virtual network gateway resource.
+Open the resource group where you created the virtual network gateway, and then open the virtual network gateway resource.

 Select Point-to-site configuration and then select Download VPN client.